oschettler/ploy/README.md

 This is the initial release of an application that you use as follows:

-* Create a repository in Atlassian Stash
+* Create a repository in Atlassian Stash or Github
-* Register startpage of this application as Post-Receive WebHook in Stash
+* Register startpage URL of this application as Post-Receive WebHook in Stash or Github
 * Work in your repository.
 Push something
-* Stash will POST some info about the changes to your startpage
+* Stash/Github will POST some info about the changes to your startpage
 * The startpage will extract some information from these post data and will call Stash for further information
 * With this, it will update its database and queue a job to update the working copy of the affected branch